Create an RFI

 • RFI Title - Enter a label for the RFI, shortly describing its purpose.
 (Max.
 150 characters)

 • Sequence- Specify the category of the RFI.
-RFI categories are defined as a master-list at your company level.
+RFI categories are defined as a master list at your company level.
 The RFI will be sequence-numbered in a series, depending upon the category.
 This number lets you quickly identify, filter/review RFIs of a particular type.
-(Optional)

 • Priority - The criticality of the RFI.
 Choose 'High' for the RFIs to be answered quickly to avoid schedule and budget losses.